A note on the Tur\'an number of a Berge odd cycle: Introduction

-Our method uses only the following properties of $C_{2k+1}$: it can be obtained from $C_{2k}$ by subdividing an edge and deleting a vertex from $C_{2k+1}$ we obtain a path.
+The way we use the linearity involves subdividing an edge $uv$, i.e.\ deleting it and adding $uw$ and $vw$ for a new vertex $w$.
+Our method uses only the following two properties of $C_{2k+1}$: it can be obtained from $C_{2k}$ by subdividing an edge and deleting a vertex from $C_{2k+1}$ we obtain a path.
 In the next theorem we state our result in the most general form.